eyelly-wu/jsx-to-md/README.md

 ```
 Suppose the content of  `index.tsx`  is as follows:
->Here, the JSX syntax is React The form of createElement, so we need to import React by default
+>Here JSX syntax is in the form of  `React.createElement` , so  `React`  needs to be imported by default
 ```tsx
 import React, { Link } from 'jsx-to-md'